oracle/weblogic-deploy-tooling/KnownIssues.md

 The following list are known issues.
-The issue may contain a work-around or an associated Issue number.
+The issue may contain a workaround or an associated Issue number.

 **ISSUE**:
    The createDomain and updateDomain tools cannot target non-JRF product resources to dynamic clusters because